-- 6.2 List the top8 three work roles9 from the NICE Framework (excluding those work roles listed in 6.1) necessary to meet the agency's information security program needs.
+- 6.2 List the top three work roles from the NICE Framework (excluding those work roles listed in 6.1) necessary to meet the agency's information security program needs.
 (Optional) - 6.3 Briefly describe the most significant barrier to the agency in meeting its information security workforce needs.
-Select one of the following categories and optionally provide clarifying text. - Budget the agency lacks the sufficient monetary resources to sufficiently staff. - Pay flexibility ability to pay employees beyond base levels to secure and retain top talent. - Lack of expertise skillsets of greatest need have limited talent pool. - Clearances ability to hire individuals that meet clearance requirements in a timely manner. - Other (please specify in text).
+Select one of the following categories and optionally provide clarifying text. - Budget the agency lacks the sufficient monetary resources to sufficiently staff. - Pay flexibility ability to pay employees beyond base levels to secure and retain top talent. - Lack of expertise skillsets of greatest need have limited talent pool. - Clearances ability to hire individuals that meet clearance requirements in a timely manner.